robbynurdiansyah/robbynurdiansyah/README.md

 ## 🧪 Manual QA Skills

 - Manual testing for web-based systems and internal applications
 - Functional and regression testing
-- Writing test cases and checklists (Google Sheets, TestLink)
+- Writing test cases and checklists (Google Sheets, Notion, Trello, Github Project)
 - API testing using Postman
 - Clear bug reporting and collaboration with developers
 - Familiar with SDLC and Agile methodologies